 It is commonly assumed, and many studies indicate, that when plants are locally adapted, they will perform better when planted in geographically close locations compared to plants that are sourced from more distant locations and that distantly sourced seed may introduce maladaptation to local populations.
 Seed-transfer zones rely explicitly on this spatial assumption (Bower 2014).
 However, local adaptation based on proximity may be less common in plants than assumed (Leimu and Fischer, 2008) and recent studies have found that rates of climate change are outstripping rates of local adaptation (Anderson and Adgymar 2020), which raises new challenges when sourcing plant materials for restoration.
 Our study demonstrates that local adaptation does not act equally across traits.
 Of the measured performance and growth metrics only the number of individuals flowering was negatively correlated with distance between collection site and the common garden.
 While of little importance for self-pollinating P. patagonica such shifts in phenology, if common, could have larger consequences for pollinator-dependent plants or restoration efforts aimed at enhancing pollinator habitat by introducing significant phenological mismatch (Bucharova XXX).
 Further examination of the assumptions underlying seed transfer zones and local seed collection are critically important as practitioners attempt to restore assemblages and functions in the face of climate change.

 Overall, we conclude that seed collection site environment has strong impacts on plant performance under drought conditions.
-We found (a) populations from predictable environments have the capacity have higher survivorship and collection site temperature and precipitation significantly influence growth-rate, reproduction, and drought strategy (b) home environment, specifically temperature, influences population-level drought responses in biomass allocation and plasticity, and (c) signals of local adaptation are weak for P. patagonica.
+We found (a) populations from predictable environments have higher survivorship and collection site temperature and precipitation significantly influence growth-rate, reproduction, and drought strategy (b) home environment, specifically temperature, influences population-level drought responses in biomass allocation and plasticity, and (c) signals of local adaptation are weak for P. patagonica.
 In the future, restoration practitioners, seed-collectors, and seed-increase operations should carefully consider the role of seed-source environmental characteristics and variability when selecting and growing seeds.
 Our finding that predictable rainfall environments lead to higher plant survival, even under drought conditions, are especially promising for seed-increase operations, where irrigation may be used to improve seed production.